lucbarn/natur-apartments-utils/README.md

 <strong>typewriter()</strong> is a function that writes a string (s) inside a target element (el).
 The timeStep
 parameter specifies the frequency with which letters are added.
 The function has to be used in conjunction with a css animation.
-In case of natur apartments it is:
+The one used on www.natur.apartments is:

 ```css
 @keyframes blink {